 Enter to Learn, Go Forth to Serve

-We promise that if you will work hard in this course, your efforts will pay off as you emerge from this journey stronger and with a broader vision of how you can influence the world as a better writer, a better social scientist, and a better person.
+We promise that if you'll work hard in this course, your efforts will pay off.
+You'll emerge from this journey stronger and with a broader vision of how you can influence the world as a better writer, a better social scientist, and a better person.

 Cristie Cowles Charles, Editor